gregkseno/dota-ac/README.md

 # DOTA AC
-Fun pet-project which is aimed at solving the problem of a long search for a game
+Fun pet-project which is aimed at solving the problem of a long search for a game using GSI.